 Some things to consider when choosing an airport:

-Once you decide where you want to get your private pilot license, the next step is finding a good instructor.
+Once you decide where to get your private pilot license, the next step is finding a good instructor.
 This can be tricky because not all instructors are created equal.

 Here are some things to look for when choosing an instructor:

-Before you begin private pilot training, there are a few things that need to get done first.
-First off, private pilots must obtain a third class medical certificate from an authorized doctor or aviation medical examiner.
+Before you begin private pilot training, a few things need to be done first.
+First, private pilots must obtain a third-class medical certificate from an authorized doctor or aviation medical examiner.
 This is a simple process, but it can take a few weeks for the doctor to complete your exam and send the results to the FAA.

-In addition, private pilots must be at least 16 years old and have a valid driver’s license in order to solo (fly by themselves).
-If you’re not 16 yet, but are interested in starting private pilot training, many airports offer ‘junior private pilot’ programs that allow younger students to begin flying lessons under the supervision of an instructor.
+You’re not 16 but interested in starting private pilot training.
+In that case, many airports offer ‘junior private pilot’ programs that allow younger students to begin flying lessons under the supervision of an instructor.

-Once you have all of your paperwork in order, it’s time to start flying lessons!
+Once you have your paperwork in order, it’s time to start flying lessons!
 Most people choose a local flight school to begin their training.
 The process usually works like this:

 The private pilot training process can be expensive, but it doesn’t have to break the bank.
 The cost of getting your private pilot certificate depends on several factors:

-All in all, private pilot training can range anywhere from a few thousand dollars to tens of thousands of dollars.
-But remember, it’s an investment that will pay off for years to come!
-You’ll be able to fly wherever you want whenever you want without having to rely on commercial airlines or private charters.
+Private pilot training can range anywhere from a few thousand dollars to tens of thousands.
+But remember, it’s an investment that will pay off for years!
+You’ll be able to fly wherever you want, whenever you want, without having to rely on commercial airlines or private charters.

 The private pilot training process takes anywhere from three months to several years, depending on how often you fly and what type of instruction gets used during private lessons.

-The private pilot certificate costs anywhere from a few thousand dollars to tens of thousands of dollars.
-The cost includes all ground school materials (books), flight time with an instructor and solo flights necessary in order to get your private pilot license.
+The private pilot certificate costs anywhere from a few thousand to tens of thousands.
+The price includes all ground school materials (books), flight time with an instructor, and solo flights necessary to get your private pilot license.

-Liability insurance also plays a role in the overall cost of getting your private pilot license.
+Liability insurance also affects the overall cost of getting your private pilot license.

 3165 Donald Douglas Loop SouthSanta Monica Municipal Airport (SMO)Santa Monica, CA 90405